GarfDev/amazing-discord-template/README.md

 npm install
 ```

-A full demo project can found in [react-firebase-demo](https://github.com/GarfDev/react-firebase-context-demo).

 ## Contributing

 Feel free to dive in!
-[Open an issue](https://github.com/GarfDev/react-firebase/issues/new) or submit PRs.
+[Open an issue](https://github.com/GarfDev/best-discord-bot-typescript-template-ever/issues/new) or submit PRs.

 Standard Readme follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.